Skip to main content

 Tongass National Forest

-The South Baranof Wilderness Area is located in the southern portion of Baranof Island (originally named Sheet’-ká X'áat'l by the native Tlingit people).
-Bounded on the west by the Gulf of Alaska, the scenery is stunningly picturesque with granite glacier scored mountains, long saltwater fiords and hanging lake valleys.
+The South Baranof Wilderness Area (319,568 acres) is in the southern portion of Baranof Island (originally named Sheet’-ká X'áat'l by the native Tlingit people).
+Bounded on the west by the Gulf of Alaska, the scenery is stunningly picturesque with granite glacier-scored mountains, long saltwater fiords and hanging lake valleys.
 On the east side of the wilderness by Chatham Strait, the saltwater coastline is not as rugged and there is a higher snow accumulation over the whole area with over 200 inches of precipitation per year.
 Permanent snowfields and active glaciers blanket the high country above 2,000 feet, giving way to dense undergrowth in a coastal forest of spruce and hemlock.
-The wildlife that inhabits this area includes brown bears, Sitka black-tail deer, mink, marten and river otters, as wells as eagles and shorebirds.
+The wildlife that inhabits this area includes brown bears, Sitka black-tail deer, mink, marten and river otters, as well as eagles and shorebirds.
 Seals, sea lions, whales, and a large population of sea otters are often seen offshore, and crab, shrimp, herring, salmon and halibut are harvested from the sea.

 The West Chichagof–Yakobi Wilderness Area occupies the western portions of Chichagof and Yakobi Islands in the extreme northwest portion of the Alexander Archipelago of Southeast Alaska.
 The wilderness consists of 265,286 acres of wave-pounded open coastline, remote rivers, forests of old-growth western hemlock and Sitka spruce and uplands of alpine, muskeg, and rare karst cliffs.
 Sitka black-tailed deer are common here along with brown bears and an abundance of smaller furbearing animals including mink and marten.
 Migratory waterfowl frequent the more protected bays and inlets in remarkable numbers.
 Marine mammals include sea otters, Stellar sea lions, and harbor seals.